Vietnam faces increasing tax evasion and avoidance - VietNamNet

 In the period, revenue loss in both value and proportion of corporate income tax has been on an upward trend since 2014.

-Tax evasion and avoidance caused a revenue loss estimated at between VND15.6 and VND20.7 trillion each year, equivalent to 7.5 - 9.9 per cent of corporate income tax revenue.
+Tax evasion and avoidance caused a revenue loss estimated at between 15.6-20.7 trillion VND each year, equivalent to 7.5 - 9.9 percent of corporate income tax revenue.

 Professor Nguyen Hoang Oanh from the National Economics University said tax evasion was a common phenomenon in the economy.